 - Prepositioning health, hygiene and emergency education supplies as close as possible to communities near the line of contact

 - Working with municipalities to ensure there is immediate help for children and families in need

 - Providing psychosocial care to children traumatized by the chronic insecurity

-While UNICEF USA accepts donations, we are not collecting supplies or other non-cash goods at the moment.
+While UNICEF USA is accepting donations, we are not collecting supplies and other non-cash goods at the moment.
 Providing monetary donations is the best and fastest way to help UNICEF provide assistance to children in Ukraine.
 Unfortunately, gifts or items have to be screened, sorted, stored, transported and delivered making it inefficient for us to collect these items in terms of time and money.
-For this reason, we are accepting monetary donations to help with the evolving response to the war in Ukraine.
+For this reason, we are accepting monetary donations to help with the evolving response to the military operation in Ukraine.

-Educate yourself and your community on the evolving conflict.
-Keep up-to-date on UNICEF’s emergency response, statements and news by bookmarking UNICEF USA's Ukraine page and checking out the resources below:
+Raise awareness- Educate yourself and your community on the evolving conflict.
+Keep up to date on UNICEF’s latest response, statements and news by bookmarking our website, www.unicefusa.org, and checking out the resources below:

-- Statement by UNICEF Executive Director Catherine Russell on the humanitarian situation in Ukraine
+- Statement by UNICEF Executive Director Catherine Russell on children in Ukraine

 - UNICEF: Children in Crossfire of Ukraine Crisis

 - Social Press Kit - Spread awareness on social media with our branded posts.